David Martínez (businessman): Fintech

 When he turned 30 in 1987, Martínez started Fintech, reportedly with the help of a US$300,000 loan from his grandmother, which he was able to repay with interest within a year.

-One of Martínez's most notable negotiations involved the restructuring of the debt of the Mexican chemicals and textile conglomerate Celulosa y Derivados, Sociedad Anónima (CYDSA), a company that had denied him a job when he was younger.
+One of Martínez's most notable negotiations involved restructuring the debt of the Mexican chemicals and textile conglomerate Celulosa y Derivados, Sociedad Anónima (CYDSA), a company that had denied him a job when he was younger.
 CYDSA agreed to an exchange of debt for equity that would hand control of the company to creditors.
 Fintech bought US$400 million of CYDSA debt for US$40 million and thereby obtained 60% of the shares, taking control of the company from its founders, the Gonzalez Sada family.

 Restructuring of Argentina's debt

 Martínez has been heavily involved in the Argentinian economy for many years.
 In 1994, he "invested in the wrecked Argentinean economy by buying government bonds with a maturity of 37 years for $834 million."

 "Fintech was one of the major participants in the exchange of 2005," wrote William Dahill, a lawyer for Martínez.
 "He realized that the only way" that Argentina could recover from its economic crisis "would be through a reduction of its liabilities, which would allow the economy to grow and the country regain a minimum level of creditworthiness."
 Between 2004 and 2006, according to Daniel Marx, a former Finance Secretary of Argentina, Martínez paid $100 million on the secondary market for Argentine bonds with a nominal value of $700 million.

 His "wholesale" purchase of defaulted Argentinian bonds was considered an act of "loyalty" to Argentina by Kirchner and others.
 During Argentina's worst economic times, he bought into "almost all" of the country's large firms, "from Telecom to Transener."